Shoaib-git20/EdgeFlex/README.md

-## Vision Transformer Pruning and Quantization Pipeline
+## EdgeFlex-Transformer: Transformer Inference for Edge Devices

 This repository contains a complete pipeline to compress Vision Transformer (ViT) models for deployment on memory-constrained edge devices.
 It includes: